mqtthiqs/mqtthiqs.github.io/_posts/2019-02-16-live-at-presences.md

 img: agora.png
 ---

-Radio France's festival _Présence_, with support from INA-GRM, commissioned an original live performance.
+Radio France's festival _Présences_ 2019, with support from INA-GRM, commissioned an original live performance.
 I will be [playing this new piece on Feb 16](https://www.maisondelaradio.fr/evenement/musique-contemporaine/concert-performance-n11/festival-presences-2019)